danwagnerco/similarweb/README.md

 }
 ```

-Get the leading destination sites for the url:
+Get the leading destination sites for the url with `destinations`:

 ```
 >>> sources_client.destinations(url)